conda-forge/cfep/cfep-08.md

 1. Require review approval of at least one person to merge

 ### Criteria for "Too Big to Fail"
-Any package meeting at least of the following criteria would be considered
+Any package meeting at least one of the following criteria would be considered
 TBTF:
 1. Runtime dependency of `conda`
     ```python